MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 ![Screenshot of the console settings panel.](media/console/console-settings-panel.png)

 Under the **Application** category, select whether Power Automate should launch automatically and whether closing the console will also close the application.
-You may also set a hotkey combination to stop a running flow instantly.
+You may also set a hotkey combination to stop running flows instantly.

 Using the **Monitoring/Notifications** dropdown menu, you can choose whether Power Automate will display integrated Windows notifications, a custom monitoring window, or no notifications at all.
 To find more information regarding Power Automate notifications, refer to [Runtime notifications](run-pad-flow.md#runtime-notifications).